Al-Shafi-Github/Al-Shafi-Github/README.md

 <h1 align="center">Hi 👋, I'm Abdullah Al Shafi</h1>
 <h3 align="center">A passionate Web developer from Bangladesh.
-Currently, Graduated from North South University -Bangladesh (NSU).
-I’m interested in Web Development, Machine Learning, Neural Netwrok, and NLP</h3>
+Graduated from North South University -Bangladesh .
+Looking for internship as a Full-Stack Developer.
+Subsequently working on Machine Learning, Neural Netwrok, and NLP projects</h3>

 - 🔭 I’m currently working on **A Deep Learning Research Project**

-- 🌱 I’m currently learning **Neural Network and NLP**
+- 🌱 I’m currently learning **Computer Vision and NLP**

-- 👯 I’m looking to collaborate on **ML based project**
+- 👯 I’m looking to collaborate on **Computer Vision based project**

 - 🤝 I’m looking for help with **publishing research paper**